rabite0/hunter/README.md

 * Exit and cd into last directory and put selected files into shell variables
 * Slide up animation for previews for a smoother experience (configurable)
 * Can show icons with the [right fonts](https://github.com/ryanoasis/nerd-fonts)
+* Optional support for previews of image/video/audio files using Unicode half-block drawing